Being a responsible traveler is, now more than ever, a must.

 Unfortunately, sex tourism – the practice of traveling overseas in search of sexual activity, usually with prostitutes – is still a thing.
 Don’t be this person!
 Do not get involved in the exploitation of women and, by all means do not get involved in the sexual exploitation of children!

-It may seem pretty obvious, but one of the basic things you need to do to become a more responsible traveler is to be polite to others – travelers and locals alike, and even more so the people that work in the tourism industry ie the reception staff at your hotel; the cleaning staff; the waiter at a restaurant and so on.
+Be polite to others – travelers and locals alike, and even more so the people that work in the tourism industry ie the reception staff at your hotel; the cleaning staff; the waiter at a restaurant and so on.
 Remember to treat people the same way you’d like to be treated: with respect and kindness.

 Ask for permission before taking photos of people